David-Chae/DCA_PREP_RESOURCES/Questions/121-140/question_139.md

 C. Docker
 D. Simulator

 This is **another vague, overly broad question** that could easily mislead candidates.
+It's not suited to be used as a DOMC question.
 Let’s break it down clearly:

 ---